InjectiveLabs/injective-chain-releases/docker/README.md

 docker logs -f injective-provisioner
 ```

-On a good connection, it takes approximately one-two hours to fully sync.
+On a good connection, it would take approximately one to two hours to fully sync.
 This process may take longer for machines with slower internet connections.

 After successfully completing the syncing process you should see the message: